-- Level 1: Quoted market prices in active markets for identical assets or liabilities. - Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data. - Level 3: Unobservable inputs reflecting the reporting entity's own assumptions.
+Level 1: Quoted market prices in active markets for identical assets or liabilities.

+Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data.

+Level 3: Unobservable inputs reflecting the reporting entity's own assumptions.

 The Company has derivative assets and liabilities that include interest rate swaps, cross currency swaps and foreign currency forward contracts.
-The impact of the counterparty's creditworthiness when in a liability position has also been factored into the fair value measurement of the derivative instruments.
+The impact of the counterparty's creditworthiness when in an asset position and Cooper's creditworthiness when in a liability position has also been factored into the fair value measurement of the derivative instruments.
 Both the counterparty and Cooper are expected to continue to perform under the contractual terms of the instruments.